 Risk Rating 8 - Substandard.
 The borrower is currently highly vulnerable and is in a state of default.
 Substandard loans are loans or portions thereof which appear to involve a substantial and unreasonable degree of risk to the Bank because of unfavorable or unsatisfactory characteristics.
 The debt burden for borrowers under this category is too heavy, with either weak or negative cashflows.
 These well-defined adverse elements exist in such loans where there is a possibility of future loss to the institution unless given closer supervision.
 Such adverse elements or political nature, or b) significant weakness in collateral.
-Minimum provisioning on the amount at risk is 25%.

 Basic characteristics are: